tomwhartung/seeourminds.com-bootstrap/doc/gallery_text-3-stories.md

 There is ample information online about each type.
 Favorite resources include the [wikipedia](https://en.wikipedia.org/wiki/Main_Page) and [pinterest](https://www.pinterest.com).

-**Clicking on any score on the site opens the corresponding page for that type in the wikipedia.**
+**Clicking on any score in the gallery opens the corresponding page for that four-letter type in the wikipedia.**

 ### How it Applies